FinanceLooker [0.0.8]

 • Critical audit matters are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that 1 relate to accounts or disclosures that are material to the financial statements and 2 involved our especially challenging subjective or complex judgments We determined that there are no critical audit matters

-• Under the supervision and with the participation of our chief executive officer and our principal financial officer and other senior management personnel we evaluated the effectiveness of the design and operation of our disclosure controls and procedures as defined in Rules 13a 15 e and 15 d 15 e under the Exchange Act as of April 27 2024 Based on that evaluation our chief executive officer and our principal financial officer concluded that these disclosure controls and procedures were not effective due to the material weakness described below Notwithstanding the identified material weakness the Company s management including our chief executive officer and principal financial officer has concluded the Company s consolidated financial statements included in this Form 10 K present fairly in all material respects the Company s financial condition results of operations and cash flows at and for the periods presented in accordance with U S generally accepted accounting principles
+• Under the supervision and with the participation of our chief executive officer and our principal financial officer and other senior management personnel we evaluated the effectiveness of the design and operation of our disclosure controls and procedures as defined in Rules 13a 15 e and 15 d 15 e under the Exchange Act as of May 3 2025 Based on that evaluation our chief executive officer and our principal financial officer concluded that these disclosure controls and procedures were effective

 • The Company s Management is responsible for establishing and maintaining adequate internal control over financial reporting Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP